HannahIgboke/Maven-Toys---Sales-performance-analysis./README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------

-8. What are our best and worst performing stores in terms of profit and revenue.
+**8. What are our best and worst performing stores in terms of profit and revenue.**

 The image below shows the top and bottom 5 stores in terms of revenue as well as the most and worst profitable stores.